chimame/rails_on_wepacker_engine/README.md

 ```

 As written in `package.json`, Engine JavaScript is also placed under `node_modules`, but it is not compiled by babel-loader setting.
-So we rewrite the setting of `exclude` and compile only Engine.
+So load JavaScript of Engine from the folder installed by bundler and compile it.
+As a caution, it must be placed under the project (`bundle install --path vendor/bundle`).